External Coaching Framework

 It is important that both the coach and the member of staff feel that that they can work together over a series of meetings.

-An initial "chemistry check" meeting will be arranged by the HR Training Team between the member of staff and the chosen coach.
+An initial "chemistry check" meeting will be arranged by the HR-OD Team between the member of staff and the chosen coach.

 The purpose of this meeting would be for the coach to discuss and clarify the needs of the member of staff and to scope the proposed coaching assignment.
 The meeting would also be an opportunity for both parties to explore their compatibility.

-Based upon the outcomes of the "chemistry check" meeting the coach will produce a fully costed outline of the coaching assignment and will send this to the Assistant HR Director or Training and Development Manager for consideration.
+Based upon the outcomes of the "chemistry check" meeting the coach will produce a fully costed outline of the coaching assignment and will send this to the Senior Organisation Development Manager for consideration.
 This proposal will be shared with the member of staff and the relevant Divisional Head to ensure that it is likely to meet the needs identified.

-The costs of the "Chemistry Check" meeting will be met by the H.R.
-Training Team
+The costs of the "Chemistry Check" meeting will be met by the HR-OD Team

 The cost of a coaching assignment can vary as it depends upon the coach employed, the needs identified, the coaching approach (for example, whether it involves any psychometric tools) and the length of the assignment.